Apple infringes Samsung patent on older iPhones, iPads - U.S. agency

 The case at the International Trade Commission is No. 337-794.

-(Additional reporting by Poornima Gupta in San Francisco; Editing by Ros Krasny, Edwin Chan and Ryan Woo)
+(Additional reporting by Poornima Gupta in San Francisco.; Editing by Ros Krasny, Bob Burgdorfer and Christopher Wilson)